 Resources Available to Special Interest Groups

-SIGs will have time and space at the annual meeting to meet, preferably on the Wednesday before the education program begins, or at other times in the meeting that do not conflict with official educational programming.
+SIGs will have time and space at the conference to meet, at times that do not conflict with official educational programming.
 Meeting facilities include a room and basic audio-visual services.
-Registration to attend SIG meetings will be included in the annual meeting registration process and attendance must be open to any interested attendee on a space-available basis.
+Registration to attend SIG meetings will be included in the conference registration process and attendance must be open to any interested attendee on a space-available basis.

 Resources upon request: